livingsilver94/backee/README.md

 Keys are processed in the above order.
 Each key is optional, to the point it's (pointlessly) possible to write a no-op service.

-See `service.example.yaml` for a complete service definition file and learn about the extended form of some keys.

 ### Secret variables

 Backee supports KeepassXC as the secret manager for variables that shouldn't be disclosed.
 Use the `keepassxc` kind of variable for that.
 Ensure `keepassxc-cli` is available.
-See `backee --help` for how to pass the database path, username and password.
+Run `backee install --help` to learn how to pass the database path, username and password.

 ## Variants